 Computer Science majors analyze the way computers and humans interact so they can build programs or systems that aid people in solving problems.
 Classes in calculus, data logic, information management, artificial intelligence, software engineering, and data structures and algorithms among others will give students the skills to help engineers solve complex math problems, design and test new operating systems, and improve computer user interfaces.

-Approximately 778 colleges in the U.S. offer a computer science degree of some kind.
-Our 2021 Best Colleges for Computer Science ranking analyzes 209 of these schools to determine the best overall colleges for computer science students.
-Explore this or one of our many other custom compsci rankings further below.
+Approximately 968 colleges in the U.S. offer a computer science degree of some kind.
+Our 2022 Best Computer Science Schools ranking analyzes 502 of these schools to determine the best overall colleges for computer science students.
+Continue reading to check out one of our many unbiased rankings of compsci programs later in this article.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 Computer scientists often have a background in mathematics and enjoy problem solving.
 You will be responsible for creating programs and computer systems that will assist humans with projects or complex computing problems.
 Successful computer scientists are able to work as part of a team, have strong critical-thinking and analytical skills, and have ingenuity and creativity.